ethereum/ethereum-org/views/content/ether.md

 If this does not work, please do not hesitate in contacting us on our [forums](http://forum.ethereum.org), [reddit](http://reddit.com/r/ethereum) or at **info (at) ethereum.org**.

-If you don't feel comfortable securing your ether right now but just want to check that your presale wallet is included in the blockchain, then use our [online balance checker](#balance)
+If you don't feel comfortable securing your ether right now but just want to check that your presale wallet is included in the blockchain, then use our [online balance checker](#balance).

 Read [more about accounts](http://guide.ethereum.org/managing_accounts.html).

 ### 4. Get ether from a friend

 That is by far the easiest way to get ether, but you need to know someone who is willing to give you a hand.
-If you do have such a friend, then you can send them one of your addresses the the hopes of getting some sweet sweet ether:
+If you do have such a friend, then you can send them one of your addresses in the hopes of getting some sweet sweet ether:

     eth.accounts[0]